EmasXP/varmkorv/README.md

 ## VerbController

-A `Controller` does not care with HTTP method is used when requesting a page.
+A `Controller` does not care which HTTP method is used when requesting a page.
 That is not always the desired behavior.
 Writing a REST API this way would be an interesting challenge.
 Or maybe one can see it as a good way of learning new swear words.
 Another solution would be to use `VerbController` instead.

 ```python
 from varmkorv import VerbController, App